Max Tyler: Biography

 Tyler was the chairman of the Transportation and Energy Committee and the Joint Technology Committee, which he created during the 2013 legislative session.

 He also served on the Appropriations and Public Health Care and Human Services Committee.
 During the interim, Tyler served as the vice-chair of the Transportation Legislation Review Committee.

-Tyler has supported renewable energy, and sponsored many bills to increase energy efficiency, promote renewable energy and increase the number of electric cars.
+Tyler has sponsored many bills, such as 'Promoting Affordable Housing', 'Colorado State Patrol Roadside Memorials', and the 'Fund Safe Routes to School Program'.

 Tyler served on the board of directors of the Denver Chamber of Commerce.
 He has founded three businesses focused on graphic design, computer network support and helping small businesses use their technological resources more efficiently.

 Legislative career

 2009 appointment

 When Gwyn Green announced her resignation from the legislature in April 2009, she suggested Tyler as one of several possible successors.
 A vacancy committee, composed of Democratic Party precinct officers and local elected officials, was convened to choose a replacement on May 27, 2009, and selected Tyler.
 Tyler was sworn in as a member of the state legislature on June 4, 2009.